nmenant/ci-cd-env-setup/README.md

 * Jenkins
 * Consul

-To ihstall the pipeline tools, retrieve the github repository:
+To install the pipeline tools, retrieve the github repository:

     git clone https://github.com/nmenant/ci-cd-env-setup
     cd ci-cd-env-setup

+Run

+      build-env.sh pipeline
-Run *build-env.sh pipeline* to install the different components:
+to install the different components:

 * Update the system
 * A user-defined network (ci-cd-docker-net) in docker will be created (172.18.0.0/16)